Skip to main content

 The QU4RTETS project reveals how Eliot’s faith and literary vision engaged his own generation, how this vision can speak to our own time, and how it can bear rich fruit among future generations of poets, composers, and artists.
 If you would like to join us in providing the best possible future venues, publications, publicity, and public colloquia to host this revelatory project, please contact us.

 When first published, Eliot’s poem received a lukewarm reception by colleagues and literary critics who compared it to his masterpiece, The Wasteland, and found it lacking.
-Friends of Eliot’s, such as Virginia Woolf and James Joyce, criticized the poem for its overt allusion to Christian faith and the traditions of sacred poetry, like that of Dante and Julian of Norwich, and the obvious way the poet attempted to blend modernist literary tropes with traditional religion.
+Eliot’s friends, such as Virginia Woolf and James Joyce, criticized the poem for its overt allusion to Christian faith and the traditions of sacred poetry, like that of Dante and Julian of Norwich, and the obvious way the poet attempted to blend modernist literary tropes with traditional religion.
 These critics thought Christianity was a thing of the past and irretrievable by contemporary artists and thinkers.
-Yet now, more than three-quarters of a century later, the poem is considered a major milestone in English literature.
+Yet now, almost a century later, the poem is considered a major milestone in English literature.